 - 1. Smoking is not permitted. - 2.
-Please keep your group together at all times. - 3.
-In the event of a fire in the Estate Yard, the alarm will sound and you will hear a continuous noise. - 4.
-In case of evacuation, please follow Estate Staff instructions and assemble your group at the nearest Evacuation Point (see site plan below). - 5.
-Take a register and advise an Estate staff member that all members of your party are present. - 6.
-Do not leave the Evacuation Point until advised it is safe to do so.
+Please keep your group together and with your guide at all times. - 3.
+In the event of a fire at Englefield House, the alarm will sound.
+Please follow instructions, moving to the nearest exit, and assembling your group at the nearest Assembly Point (see site plan below).